-Exeraire Cushioning Foam sheets come in 4' 10" X 8' dimensions.
-They should be installed with blue side up and with the long sides of the sheets parallel to the shorter wall in the room, as in the drawing below:
+Cushioning Foam rolls come in 60" widths and various lengths.
+They should be unrolled parallel to the shorter wall in the room, as in the drawing below:

-The sheets should also be cut and laid so that the seams do not line up between adjacent rows.
+The sheets should also be cut and laid so that any seams do not line up between adjacent rows.
 Sheets should be butted tightly to each other and the joints can be secured with short strips of duct tape.